aerenchyma/instabitly/README.md

 ##**options**

+That is to say, things you can do with this very easily if you want to, but certainly don't have to.

 Save your Instapaper email and password, if it is insecure enough that you don't mind saving it in plain text on your computer (or hell, encrypt it, I guess...) and save it in your ```secure_info_instabitly.py``` file.

 Comment out the lines: